optimizely/nuclear-js/README.md

 var ShoppingCart = React.createClass({
   mixins: [reactor.ReactMixin],

-  // simply implement this function to keep a components state
+  // simply implement this function to keep a component's state
   // in sync with a Nuclear Reactor getDataBindings() {
     return {